1 litre glass jar or similar clear-sided container, or an old double glazing window (see below)

 Then I put some moss.
 This is not really necessary, but there was some lying around that the blackbirds had hauled out whilst looking for insects, so I used it.

 Next I poured in some water.
-I pured it is slowly and waited to let it trickle down before pouring in more.
+I poured it in slowly and waited to let it trickle down before pouring in more.
 I stopped when the wetness had reached the bottom.

 Finally put in the worms.
 They will start to tunnel within minutes, especially if it is a sunny day.

-Now all you need to do is cover the sides with dark material, or you can push the whole thing in between two bookshelves.
+Now all you need to do is cover the sides with dark material, or you can push the whole thing in between two bookshelves as I did.
 The worms will tunnel away from the light, so if you don't do this you will not see their tunnels.

 Then once a week have a look at what they've been up to.
 Even better is to take a photograph and compare the progress.

-Every now and then some more leaves can be added, and some water gently poured on top.
+Every now and then some more leaves can be added, and some water gently dribbled on top.